-3.3 The Neighbourhood Plan must be in general conformity with the strategic policies of Wokingham Borough.
+- 3.5 The Neighbourhood Plan must be in general conformity with the strategic policies of Wokingham Borough.
 The development plan primarily comprises the Core Strategy adopted in 2010, the Managing Delivery (MDD) and local plan adopted in 2014.
-Its key policies applying to the designated neighbourhood area are:

-- General Principles of Development (CP3) requiring high quality design - Managing Travel Demand (CP6) encouraging a modal shift - Biodiversity (CP7) protecting designated nature conservation sites - Scale and Location of development (CP9) defines Ruscombe as a "modest development location" - Improvements to the Strategic Transport Network (CP10) lists the Twyford Eastern Relief Road as an improvement - Proposals outside Development Limits (CP11) to protect the separate identity of settlements - Green Belt (CP12) protecting the Metropolitan Green Belt from inappropriate development - Employment Development (CP15) designating Ruscombe Business Park as a Core Employment Area - Housing Delivery (CP17) committing to the release of allocated sites through subsequent DPD
+Core Strategy key policies applying to the designated neighbourhood area are: - General Principles of Development (CP3) requiring high quality design - o Managing Travel Demand (CP6) encouraging a modal shift - o Biodiversity (CP7) protecting designated nature conservation sites - Scale and Location of development (CP9) defines Ruscombe as a "modest development location" - Improvements to the Strategic Transport Network (CP10) lists the Twyford Eastern Relief Road as an improvement

-3.4 These policies predate the publication of the NPPF (2021), originally in 2012, hence the provisions of the NPPF are especially important in shaping how Ruscombe Neighbourhood Plan will consider its policies, until the emerging Wokingham Borough Local Plan 2036 advances towards adoption and replaces current policies.
-Its reasoning and evidence base have therefore been taken into consideration during the preparation of this neighbourhood plan.

-3.5 The Managing Development Delivery plan supplements and provides additional detail to the policies of the Core Strategy and was adopted in 2014.
-Its key policies applying to the designated neighbourhood area are:

-- Development limits (CC02) defines the development limit for Ruscombe (the builtup area boundary) - Safeguarding alignments of the Strategic Transport Network & Road Infrastructure (CC08) - protecting routes for the improvement of the Strategic Transport Network - Development within the Green Belt (TB01) protecting the Metropolitan Green Belt from inappropriate development - Development adjoining the Green Belt (TB02) protecting the visual amenity of the Green Belt - Core Employment Areas (TB11) defining Ruscombe Business Park as a Core Employment Area - Landscape Character (TB21) requiring the retention or enhancement of landscape character - Biodiversity and Development (TB23) protecting designated nature conservation sites - Designated Heritage Assets etc (TB24) protecting designated heritage assets - Archaeology (TB25) requiring appropriate level of archaeological evaluation and appropriate measures to protect and preserve remains are undertaken in areas of high archaeological potential, there are four areas in Ruscombe - Allocated Housing Development Sites (SAL02) Land at 146 London Road, Ruscombe for the delivery of around 15 dwellings
+- Proposals outside Development Limits (CP11) to protect the separate identity of settlements - Green Belt (CP12) protecting the Metropolitan Green Belt from inappropriate development - Employment Development (CP15) designating Ruscombe Business Park as a Core Employment Area - Housing Delivery (CP17) committing to the release of allocated sites through subsequent DPD - 3.6 These policies predate the publication of the NPPF (2021), originally in 2012, hence the provisions of the NPPF are especially important in shaping how Ruscombe Neighbourhood Plan will consider its policies, until the emerging Wokingham Borough Local Plan 2038 advances towards adoption and replaces current policies.
+Its reasoning and evidence base have therefore been taken into consideration during the preparation of this neighbourhood plan. - 3.7 The Managing Development Delivery plan supplements and provides additional detail to the policies of the Core Strategy and was adopted in 2014.
+Its key policies applying to the designated neighbourhood area are: - Development limits (CC02) defines the development limit for Ruscombe (the builtup area boundary) - Safeguarding alignments of the Strategic Transport Network & Road Infrastructure (CC08) protecting routes for the improvement of the Strategic Transport Network - Development within the Green Belt (TB01) protecting the Metropolitan Green Belt from inappropriate development - Development adjoining the Green Belt (TB02) protecting the visual amenity of the Green Belt - Core Employment Areas (TB11) defining Ruscombe Business Park as a Core Employment Area - Landscape Character (TB21) requiring the retention or enhancement of landscape character - Biodiversity and Development (TB23) protecting designated nature conservation sites - Designated Heritage Assets etc (TB24) protecting designated heritage assets - Archaeology (TB25) requiring appropriate level of archaeological evaluation and appropriate measures to protect and preserve remains are undertaken in areas of high archaeological potential, there are four areas in Ruscombe - Allocated Housing Development Sites (SAL02) Land at 146 London Road, Ruscombe for the delivery of around 15 dwellings - 3.8 A Draft Wokingham Borough Local Plan Update 2036 was published in February 2020 and the consultation period ending on 20 April 2020.
+Ruscombe Village continues to be defined as a Tier 2 settlement and therefore a 'modest development location' in Draft Policy SS2.
+Draft Policy ER1 identifies Ruscombe Business Park as a Core Employment Area and safeguards its use as such.
+The plan also proposes to allocate the promoted sites listed in paragraph 3.11 above in its Draft Policy H2 totalling approximately 20 new homes for Ruscombe (see Plans F and G overleaf), although this is subject to change as the Local Plan Update develops.